sameer-panwar/React/Readme.md

 - learned How virtual dom is created and how react works.

 ### day 3: [2024-09-14]
-- learned some basics about hooks.
+- learned s the basics of hooks.
 - implemented useState hook in a program.

 ## Projects